 Do you want to ensure that your subscribers open more of the emails you send them?
-Do you want to learn techniques to create subject lines with appeal?
+Do you want to learn techniques to create subject lines with appeal and impact your key email marketing metrics?
 One of the biggest problems affecting those of us involved in online marketing is the fact that our subscribers do not open all of our emails.

 Whilst the average email open rate within the sector usually falls between 20% and 25%, these remain relative figures, as the longer the list, the harder it becomes to maintain a high open rate.